gcarreno/laz-JSON-Viewer/README.md

 ### Windows

-At the moment I don't have an answer.
+At the moment I don't have an answer on how to do it manually.
 Need to consult some Windows gurus.

+Nonetheless, the Windows Setup binary provided will ask you if you want to make it the default viewer for `JSON` files.

 ## Screenshots
 - Tree view